FAB Link

 As of March 2022, project planning has tentatively re-started after a five-year pause.

 Current project status

 In 2017, the French energy regulator said it needed more clarity on the conditions of the UK’s exit from the European Union, putting the whole project in doubt.

 In March 2022, the project promoters, FAB Link Limited and RTE, agreed to "review and reassess the project."
 The aim is to seek regulators' support to restart the project.

 In July 2022 the proposed route was announced and it would avoid landfall in Alderney.

+On 1 June 2023 the project announced a reduction in the interconnector capacity to 1,250 MW with the construction due to be completed in 2030/31.

 Route

 According to plans, 25 km AC land cables in France (L'Étang-Bertrand, lieu-dit Menuel), landfall will be made at Siouville-Hague, 30 km HVDC submarine cables between France and Alderney.
 1 km land cables across Alderney, 140 km HVDC submarine cables with landfall at Budleigh Salterton with 20 km HVDC land cables to a converter station planned to be located near Exeter Airport with some AC land cables to connect to the grid in England.